 Stir.
 Stir together all of the ingredients in a medium mixing bowl.

 Pour.
-Pour the marinade over the chicken in a large zip top or other airtight container.
+Then pour the marinade over the chicken in a large zip top or other airtight container.
 If using a zip top bag, press as much air as possible out of the bag as you seal.

 Chill.
 Make sure that all of the chicken is well coated with the marinade.
 Arrange in the refrigerator and chill for at least an hour.